 - Feature Commentary

-Get Out (2017) is available now on Blu-ray priced around £10 (as of date of review)
+Get Out (2017) is available now on Blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

 That’s my Get Out blu-ray review, if you have any thoughts on this film leave them in the comment section below: